Bob Vylan: What to know about the rap duo at the centre of Glastonbury controversy

 Who are Bob Vylan?

-Formed in Ipswich in 2017, both members of Bob Vylan keep their real names secret to maintain their privacy, and go only by the monikers Bobby Vylan and Bobbie Vylan.
+The band were formed in Ipswich in 2017.
+Both members keep their real names secret to maintain their privacy, and go only by the monikers Bobby Vylan and Bobbie Vylan.

 The band’s musical style is an innovative mix of grime, punk and hard rock, and they have released four albums, Dread (2019), We Live Here (2020), Bob Vylan Presents The Price Of Life (2022), and Humble as the Sun (2024).